Love your job LinkedIn competition Win a luxury Fortnum & Mason hamper worth £200 for your

 - Get Job Alert Emails

-Workplace diversity is a common topic of conversation amongst employers, hiring managers and recruitment professionals.
-But diversity and inclusion in the workplace isn’t just a hiring fad; and over the years it has become less a case of simply factoring in age, gender and race, and more about hiring a wider range of people to add value to businesses.
+Workplace diversity is a common topic of conversation among employers, hiring managers and recruitment professionals.
+But diversity and inclusion in the workplace isn't just a hiring fad; and over the years it has become less a case of simply factoring in age, gender and race, and more about hiring a wider range of people to add value to businesses.
 Increasingly, business leaders are seeing that encouraging diversity in the workplace has several tangible benefits, for the company and for its employees.

 In the following article, we look into the meaning of diversity & inclusion, the importance of diversity in the workplace; as well as the competitive edge it can give your business; in terms of graduate recruitment and beyond.